alphabetworkers/alphabetworkersunion.org/frontend/content/principles/code-of-conduct.en.md

 {{< header />}}

-## Anti-Harassment
+## Anti-harassment

 Alphabet Workers Union is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all Alphabet Workers Union spaces and in interactions with and about members, including but not limited to conferences, chat clients such as Slack, email, file sharing such as in Dropbox, and videoconferencing such as with Zoom.
+This code of conduct applies to all Alphabet Workers Union spaces and in interactions with and about members, including but not limited to conferences, chat clients such as Discord, email, file sharing such as in Dropbox, and videoconferencing such as with Zoom.
 Both online and off.

 Some Alphabet Workers Union spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.